Trevor Richards (baseball)

-Trevor Michael Richards (born May 15, 1993) is an American professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
-He previously played for the Miami Marlins, Tampa Bay Rays and Milwaukee Brewers.
-He made his debut for the Marlins in 2018.
+Trevor Michael Richards (born May 15, 1993) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, Tampa Bay Rays, Milwaukee Brewers, Toronto Blue Jays, Minnesota Twins, Kansas City Royals, and Arizona Diamondbacks.
+He was signed by the Marlins in 2016 and made his MLB debut with them in 2018.